PaulMatencio/show-git-repositories/README.md

 ####  Functions

-Show git repositories of any specific user and filter the  result.
+Show git repositories of a user and filter the result .
 The result contain a  link to the  url of a repository and a link to its web page if it exists